-How we manage reputational risk
+How do we manage reputational risk?

 Find out more about our Board of Directors and senior management team.

 Statement of anti-bribery principlesThe HSBC Group is committed to preventing bribery.
 Read about our Group Business Policy and Principles for Countering Bribery.